Hello there!

 4. Adaptive Authentication with Alfresco

-A. Restricting access to Alfresco with IP Blocking
+A. Restricting access to Alfresco with IP Configuration

 You can use adaptive authentication with Alfresco Single Sign-On (SSO) to improve the security and functionality of Single Sign-On.
 You can allow a IP Address in certain range for SSO or you can deny it based your requirements and you can also challenge the user to verify his authenticity.
 Adaptive authentication manages the user authentication bases on different factors such as Device ID, Location, Time of Access, IP Address and many more.